AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ValueSequence_1/Append.md

 ValueSequence&lt;TDataType>.Append Method
 =========================================
-AutomationML 2.1 APICreates a new CAEX object and appends it to the value sequence.
+Creates a new CAEX object and appends it to the value sequence.
 The value of the appended object is set to the provided value.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)